claudiosegala/whisper-client/README.md

 This script/lib takes care of creating the Whisper client in case it does not exist.

-Given that, when firing up your client app, you'll need to provide a `client-id`, a `client-secret`, a list of allowed `redirect-uris` and Whisper's endpoint `whisper-url`.
+Given that, when firing up your client app, you'll need to provide a `client-id`, a `client-secret`, a `login-redirect-uri`, a `logout-redirect-uri` and Whisper's endpoint `whisper-url`.

 The scopes that your application is able to ask for when issuing tokens are set via the `scopes` variable.